 Wyndham Hall Care Home:

 Carol Hill provides chaplaincy to Wyndham Hall Care Home (WHCH).
 WHCH has a strong core of practising Christians who have welcomed the friendship and support of visits from both the Bicester clergy and members of ECB.
-Carol’s Licence came to an end on reaching 70 years of age, and so she has been granted Permission to Officiate (PTO) and reduced her hours.
-Consequently, Carol now only provides a monthly Service of Holy Communion to the residents and is also available for end-of-life and individual pastoral care as requested.
+Since reaching 70 years of age last year, Carol has been granted Permission to Officiate (PTO) and reduced her hours.
+Until XXXXXmonth, Carol provided a monthly Service of Holy Communion to the residents, however for the last few months has been doing one on one ministering at the request of WHCH and is also available for end-of-life care as requested.
 There is a hope to involve more people from ECB in the future.
 She is currently assisted by Roger Winson.

 HMP Grendon and Springhill, and HMP Prison Woodhill: